asilx/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images horizontally toget
+To augment the data sat, I also flipped images horizontally together with multiplying the steering angle with -1.

 After the collection process, I had 15000 number of data points.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 8 as evidenced during the training.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.